couchbaselabs/dcp-documentation/upr_design_spec.md

 2. When ep-engine gets a barrier cookie, it records the number of cycles it's completed and the partition it's currently streaming.
 This find the point after where it should send back the barrier cookie to the client.
 It places this into the barrier queue.
 3. Every time ep-engine completes a cycle for all partitions, it increments the cycle counter.
 4. After each partition snapshot is completed or skipped it checks the barrier queue to see if it's streamed every partition since the barrier was added.
 It does this by checking if the number of cycles and the next partition are greater than the barrier marker.
 If so, it sends the barrier cookie back to the client and pops it out of the queue.
-5. If there are not more mutations to stream, it sends back all barrier cookies.
+5. If there are not more mutations to stream, it sends back all barrier cookies. state and the snapshot high seq.

-## How clients roll back changes when seeing a new failover ID

-1. Each client maintains a ring buffer of recent mutations, and the last complete snapshot seq number it processed for each partition as well as the failover log from the master.
-The ring buffer should be persisted before mutations are applied to persistence, unless the client also has the ability to natively rollback changes.
-2. A client requests list of failover logs from the server for each partition.
-3. It determine the starting sequence by scanning the for the most recent common failover ID in it's stored failover log, with any  and it takes the next .
-4. It rolls back it's own changes to the starting sequence number, by requesting the latest document for each higher seq in its ring buffer, and processing it.
-If the document doesn't exist, it deletes the document from it's state.
-5. If needs to rollback to a sequence that's lower than it's ring buffer contents, it sets the starting sequence number to 0.
-5. It removes the higher seq item IDs from the ring buffer.
-6. It asks the server for a snapshot of changes using the start sequence number, and applies them to the ring buffer and it's state.
-7. When done with the snapshot, it records the failover ID in it's state and the snapshot high seq.

 ## How clients roll back changes when seeing a new failover ID